asreview/asreview/docs/source/lab/exploration.rst

 This tutorial shows how the active learning software and algorithms can be tested on already labelled data.
 In this mode relevant articles are displayed in green and a so-called recall curce can be obtained.

 This tutorial assumes you have already installed Python and ASReview.
-If this is not the case, please see :doc:`../intro/installation`.
+If this is not the case, see :doc:`../intro/installation`.
 Also, you should have created a :doc:`project<launch>` and selected **Exploration** mode.
 The name is not relevant, but is adviced to have a test-prefix.